-- Quality Initiatives: To support the rebuilding of the child care profession, investments will be made in retaining and retooling child care professional in the disaster areas.
-Training and technical assistance will also be provided to new or reopened child care centers in the hurricane affected areas.
-Training will also be provided for other professionals in the industry, such as licensing staff and child care providers.
-An estimated \$2 million will be invested in this area, although funds from other OFS SSBG efforts could be redirected to increase this quality initiative or other SSBG recovery efforts within DSS. - Child Care Facility Restoration Program: To support the rebuilding of the child care infrastructure, investments will be made in repair, improvement and construction of licensed Class A child care facilities.
-An estimated \$2.4 million will be invested in this area, although funds from other OFS SSBG efforts could be redirected to support this to support child care restoration or other SSBG recovery efforts within DSS. - Rebuilding/Construction program.
-An estimated \$10 million of funding will be used to support rebuilding and construction of child care centers.
+- Quality Initiatives: To assist in retaining and retooling child care professionals in the disaster areas, an estimated \$2 million in SSBG funding has been expended or will be spent for these efforts.
+Child care providers are offered business development training, including pre-licensure and pre-registration training, technical assistance in reopening facilities, and training on topics including CPR/first aid, child development, social/emotional needs of children, and emotional support and well-being of child care providers.
+Training and technical assistance is available to new or reopened child care providers in the hurricane affected areas.
+Training will also be provided for other professionals in the industry.
+Funds from other OFS SSBG efforts could be redirected to increase this quality initiative or to other SSBG recovery efforts within DSS.

+- Child Care Facility Restoration Program: An estimated \$2.4 million has been dedicated to refurnishing child care centers as they reopen.
+To date, over 124 child care centers in the eight hurricane affected parishes have used SSBG recovery funding to purchase equipment, supplies, developmentally appropriate materials, playgrounds and other furnishings necessary to operate a child care facility.
+As child care facilities continue to reopen, funds from other OFS SSBG efforts could be redirected to support child care restoration or other SSBG recovery efforts within DSS.

+- Rebuilding/Construction program: An estimated \$10 million of funding will be used to support rebuilding and construction of child care centers.
 If this effort proves infeasible due to the federal interest stipulations or expiration of funds, OFS may invest this funding to support child care subsidies in the impacted areas.
 OFS may also redirect funds to support another SSBG recovery effort with DSS.

-C. DSS - Wide Services \$4,300,000
+C. DSS - Wide Services

+Oversight and Monitoring - \$653,271